docrails-tw/guides/source/zh-TW/active_support_core_extensions.md

 #### `Time.current`

 Active Support defines `Time.current` to be today in the current time zone.
 That's like `Time.now`, except that it honors the user time zone, if defined.
-It also defines `Time.yesterday` and `Time.tomorrow`, and the instance predicates `past?`, `today?`, and `future?`, all of them relative to `Time.current`.
+It also defines the instance predicates `past?`, `today?`, and `future?`, all of them relative to `Time.current`.

-When making Time comparisons using methods which honor the user time zone, make sure to use `Time.current` and not `Time.now`.
-There are cases where the user time zone might be in the future compared to the system time zone, which `Time.today` uses by default.
-This means `Time.now` may equal `Time.yesterday`.
+When making Time comparisons using methods which honor the user time zone, make sure to use `Time.current` instead of `Time.now`.
+There are cases where the user time zone might be in the future compared to the system time zone, which `Time.now` uses by default.
+This means `Time.now.to_date` may equal `Date.yesterday`.

 #### `all_day`, `all_week`, `all_month`, `all_quarter` and `all_year`